 Identifying a winning data strategy

-The first line of defence is the data strategy and finding ways to make use of all data coming from multiple different devices, consolidating the data coming from older-generation machines, legacy equipment, and new devices.
-So you need a platform that can handle and unify data coming from devices that use different data formats and a variety of communication protocols.
+The first line of defence is the data strategy and finding ways to make use of all data coming from multiple different endpoints, consolidating the data coming from older-generation machines, legacy equipment, and any new smart device.
+So you need a platform that can handle and unify data coming from a connected device that use different data formats and a variety of communication protocols.
 Data sharing has to be tackled from the outset so that you are freely able to share data with cloud systems and IT.

 Settling on a healthy ratio between edge and cloud